 The AMF and UE may only use the procedure defined in this clause if both the UE and AMF indicate "Discontinuous Coverage Supported", see clause 5.4.13.1.

-In order to avoid a large number of UEs causing excessive signalling load on the network when re-gaining coverage after being out of coverage, the AMF may determine a maximum waiting time before UEs are allowed to initiate NAS signalling with the network, as described in this clause.
+In order to avoid a large number of UEs causing excessive signalling load on the network when re-gaining coverage after being out of coverage, the AMF may determine a NAS signalling wait time before UEs are allowed to initiate NAS signalling with the network, as described in this clause.

-In this case, the AMF determines this maximum waiting time based on network configuration, priority users and priority service as specified in TS 23.122 [17] and TS 24.501 [47].
-The AMF sends this maximum waiting time to individual UEs during the Registration procedure or UE Configuration Update procedure.
+In this case, the AMF determines this NAS signalling wait time based on network configuration, priority users and priority service as specified in TS 23.122 [17] and TS 24.501 [47].
+The AMF sends this NAS signalling wait time to individual UEs during the Registration procedure or UE Configuration Update procedure.

-If the UE receives a maximum waiting time from the network in a Registration Accept or UE Configuration Update Command message, the UE shall replace any previously received maximum waiting time on the same RAT type and PLMN with this one.
-Upon returning in coverage after being out of coverage due to discontinuous coverage, the UE sets the discontinuous coverage wait timer value to a random value up to and including the latest maximum waiting time for this PLMN and RAT type, and starts this timer.
+If the UE receives a NAS signalling wait time from the network in a Registration Accept or UE Configuration Update Command message, the UE shall replace any previously received NAS signalling wait time on the same RAT type and PLMN with this one.
+Upon returning in coverage after being out of coverage due to discontinuous coverage, the UE sets the discontinuous coverage wait timer value to a random value up to and including the latest NAS signalling wait time for this PLMN and RAT type, and starts this timer.
 The UE shall not initiate any NAS signalling on that RAT Type and PLMN while the discontinuous coverage wait timer is running.

 The UE shall stop the discontinuous coverage wait timer and initiate NAS signalling if the UE receives paging message, has pending emergency services or when UE enters a TAI outside the registration area.

-Editor's note: It is for CT WG1 to decide whether the maximum wait time will require a new IE or reuse existing IE used for MINT i.e. disaster return wait range information.
+Editor's note: It is for CT WG1 to decide whether the NAS signalling wait time will require a new IE or reuse existing IE used for MINT i.e. disaster return wait range information.
 SA WG2 specifications will be aligned based on CT WG1 decision.